cosmicdreams/karaoke-mn/README.md

 3. Set `FIREBASE_PROJECT_ID` to your project ID.
 4. (Optional) If you prefer to use the Firestore emulator, set `FIRESTORE_EMULATOR_HOST` instead of providing credentials.
+5. Set `DRUPAL_CONTENT_URL` to your Drupal JSON:API endpoint for prepared content.

 ## YouTube Search Script